 DKTK has implemented the Joint Funding Program, an intramural competition to trigger and support outstanding research networks on innovational translational and clinical projects in oncology, in order to foster interaction between partner sites and strengthen DKTK’s overall research portfolio.
-The proposals are evaluated in a two-step procedure involving the DKTK Research Review Committee and DKTK’s international Scientific Advisory Board.
+The proposals are evaluated in a two-step procedure involving DKTK’s international Scientific Advisory Board.
 Successful projects will be supported for up to 3 years.
 Since 2012 20 Joint Funding projects have been funded.

 The clinical 'IvacALL' study is currently investigating the effectiveness of tumour vaccines in children suffering from leukaemia.
 Relapses after chemo or stem cell therapy are a major problem.
 Here, customized vaccines open up new treatment options: Children's immune systems are able to recognize the protein changes in tumour cells and to fight them.
 Therapeutic vaccines using altered protein fragments, or peptides can direct immune cells specifically to the tumour.

 As a first step the DNA of both the patient's tumour and their normal healthy tissue extensively analyzed in order to identify the cancer-specific alterations.
 Following on from that, each patient is vaccinated with a personalized peptide cocktail.
 The tumour database, which was developed in the course of the study forms the basis of improved treatment options for children in the long-term.
 The technical progress in genome sequencing in recent years has made these large datasets available for individual therapies.

 Project “Ga-PSMA-11 in high-risk prostate cancer”